-This type of keywords is often disregarded, yet studies show that retaining customers is five times cheaper than getting new customers.
+These types of keywords are often disregarded, yet studies show that retaining customers is five times cheaper than getting new customers.

-Post-purchase keywords serve people who are already using your products or services.
+Post-purchase words serve people who are already using your products or services.

-The content based on these keywords is typically informational posts, but specifically about maintaining your product or service.
+The content strategy is typically to write informational posts, with a focus on maintaining your product or service.